drowe67/freedv-gui/CODE_SIGNING.md

 A `build_windows` directory will be created with installers for each architecture when complete.
 This may take quite a while (for example, ~1 hour on a 2019 MacBook Pro).

+*NOTE: Ensure that LLVM MinGW and osslsigncode are in your PATH before executing the above command.*

 ## Troubleshooting:

 ### I'm running a VMWare VM and YubiKey Manager doesn't detect my YubiKey